 Generally the MCAT test dates for the upcoming year are posted on the AAMC MCAT web site in late fall.
 Soon after this you should review the test dates, test center locations, and deadlines as you consider possible test dates and testing sites.
 In reviewing locations be sure to consider your transportation needs because not all test centers are available by public transportation.

 Register for the MCAT test date of your choice soon after registration opens for to ensure availability.
 Some test centers are more popular than others and may fill up early.
 You may take the test up to three times in one calendar year; however, you may register for only one test date at a time.
 Keep careful records of MCAT confirmation notices that you receive.

 The registration process will give you the option of releasing your scores to your prehealth advisor to enable the advisor to better advise you with the medical school application process.

-    In 2013 the registration fee for the MCAT will be $270.
-The fee for rescheduling the test is $60 and the fee for changing test center locations will be $90.
+In 2014 the registration fee for the MCAT will be $275.
+There are fees for rescheduling or changing test center locations.
 There is no fee to release MCAT scores to medical schools.